ArkadiyShuvaev/llm-zoomcamp-smart-mail/readme.md

 # How to start solution locally
 All components, including LLM, can be run locally without additional configuration to test the solution.

-> Please note that the local deployment uses Google's Gemma:2b model, which shows mediocre results in generating German responses.
+> Please note that the local deployment uses OLLAMA LLM (Local Language Model :-), which shows mediocre results in generating German responses.

 ## Start solution components as Docker containers
 - To start the solution, run the following command.
-Please be informed that the operation can take 20 minutes or even more to get everything running.
+Please be informed that the operation can take 30 minutes or even more to get everything running.
     ```bash
     docker compose -f docker-compose.yml -f docker-compose.test.yml -p smart-mail up --build
     ```